MaxBranca404/DataManagementProject/README.md

 # Music Analytics Data Warehouse

 A unified, query-ready data warehouse built from **four complementary public music datasets**.
 The warehouse is designed for **multidimensional analysis of music trends, audio characteristics, artist careers, and chart performance** from the late-1950s to today.
+The pipeline is **coded in Python (ETL)** and the resulting data is **explored in Tableau Public**.

 ---